amillerb/fta-liftandshift-dcmigration/doc/importing-template.md

 ![change-type](/png/change-type.png)

-15. After change the type of all items, remember to change the backlog settigns to show the new types created.
-Go to the Project > Boards > Backlogs and on the top-right click on the engine (Configure team settings) and select Waves, Deliverables and Activities (in this case) and then click on "Save and close".
+15. After change the type of all items, remember to change the backlog settings to show the new types created.
+Under the Project > Boards > Backlogs and on the top-right click on the engine (Configure team settings) and select the new categories (Wave, Deliverable, and Activity) are selected and then click **Save and Close**.

 ![backlog-setting-0](/png/backlog-setting-0.png)